bdjeffyp/ra-guides/snes/final-fantasy-iv-(j)/guide.md

 Guide written by [bdjeffyp](https://retroachievements.org/User/bdjeffyp)

 - v1.2.1: Minor spelling issues found and fixed after updating my system for making these guides.
+Also, I updated the header sectioning to be more consistent, using a level two header for the category breakdowns then making the categories themselves a level three header.
 - v1.2.0: Added number of achievements contained in the potential order dropdowns so that a user can see at a glance how many achievements they can get between story achievements, if following my guide to the letter.
 Shoutout to [KhobarKast](https://retroachievements.org/user/KhobarKast) for the brilliant idea!
 - v1.1.1: Added some date details regarding the current relevance of particular numbers that can potentially change in the future so that people can identify quickly if the guide has fallen out of date, such as the number of achievements in the set and the number of ROMs that can be used with the set.
 Updated links and made use of links where appropriate, rather than writing out details here that are already on the site.
 - v1.1.0: Added details on how to get both Cosmic Duel AND Shadow Hands achievements in only one battle with Zeromus.
 A HUGE thanks to [Kencussion](https://retroachievements.org/user/Kencussion) for the strategy!